 Listen to me, readers: no one is infallible.
-Everyone does and says cringey things all the time.
+Everyone does and says cringe things all the time.
+Things like "cringe".
 Your parents, your heroes, everyone you admire, every single one of them, at one point, has done, said, liked or sponsored tweeted about something embarrassing and totally shit.
-I’m no different.
+And I’m no different.
 I know I’m a hero to a lot of you out there, you youngsters, but even I have my faults.

 A lot of the things we get red-faced about now happened when we were teenagers, because forget machete-wielding terrorists and crooked bankers, teenagers are the worst people alive.
-They're pretentious, stupid, gullible, over-emotional and tasteless creatures.
+Pretentious, stupid, gullible, over-emotional and tasteless.
 The worst thing is when they haven’t even grown into their faces yet, looking like pock-marked photo fits of their future selves.
-Don’t believe what hopeful politicians tell you, teenagers have nothing important to say about anything, and certainly shouldn’t be given responsibilities like deciding who or who should not hold public office.
+Don’t believe what bleary eyed Scottish independence peddlers tell you, teenagers have nothing important to say about anything, and certainly shouldn’t be given responsibilities like deciding what is and isn't a sovereign state.

-Fuck the teens, and, especially, fuck me when I was a teenager.
-I was just as bad as you; worse, actually, because I was so convinced that I was better than you.
-Like many, I was a victim of circumstance.
-I liked what other people like, because at least it got you a cattle-class ticket on the Loser Express.
-Eventually, I started drinking and having sex, and slowly realizing that the sounds of Dream Theater's proggy pseudo-metal is not gonna go well with either of those things.
+Only joking Scotland, but my point still stands: fuck the teens, and, especially, fuck me when I was a teenager.
+I was just as bad as you.
+Worse, actually, because I was so convinced that I was better than you.
+Like many, I was a victim of circumstance, I liked what other people like, because at least it gets you a cattle-class ticket on the Loser Express.
+Eventually I started drinking and having sex, and slowly realising that the sounds of Dream Theater's prog metal is not gonna go well with either of those things.

 The Spill Canvas - "Polygraph, Right Now!"